NetBSD/src/usr.bin/xlint/lint1/README.md

 ## tnode_t

-When lint parses an expressions, it builds a tree of nodes representing the AST.
+When lint parses an expression, it builds a tree of nodes representing the AST.
-Each node has an operator, which defines which other members may be accessed.
+Each node has an operator that defines which other members may be accessed.
 The operators and their properties are defined in `ops.def`.
 Some examples for operators: